shawncplus/weeklyrotation-issues/README.md

   * What page were you visiting when you had the issue?
   * What actions did you perform leading up to the issue?
 (Be specific, even if you think it's not relevant)
   * Was there an error message, and if so, what did it say?
+  * Try to provide links to screenshots of the issue if possible